 Everything you need to know about the Flemish training leave.

 How to request it?

-You apply for Flemish training leave by completing and sending the ‘Work and study’ form to the Student Administration.
+You apply for Flemish training leave by completing the ‘Work and study’ form and e-mailing it to firstname.lastname@example.org.
 It is no longer possible to apply for training leave directly during your online enrolment or re-registration.

 Did the number of study points you took change in the academic year and after you gave your employer a regular attendance certificate?
 If so, you will need to give your employer a new regular attendance certificate within 15 days of the change in the number of study points.
 To do so, please contact the the Student Administration.

 You will receive the attestation you need to provide to your employer in the week following the course registration deadline.